Geology of the Auckland Region: Auckland volcanic field

 The Auckland volcanic field, is believed to have started around 250,000 years ago, and is still active.
 It covers the area from Wiri in the south, through the Auckland isthmus, to Lake Pupuke and Rangitoto Island in the north, and contains around 50 vents.

 The field contains many maar craters, generated by eruptions where the magma encountered water, and a series of explosive eruptions produced a large crater, surrounded by a tuff ring.
 Examples include Lake Pupuke, Onepoto, Tuff Crater, Ōrākei Basin, Pukaki Lagoon, etc. Many of the craters have been breached by the sea, and are now filled with mud.
-The eruption of Lake Pupuke caused the Wairau River, which used to come out around Little Shoal Bay, to change its course to north of Milford.
+The eruption of Lake Pupuke caused the Wairau River, which used to come out around Shoal Bay, to change its course to north of Milford.

 Dry fire-fountaining eruptions have produced scoria cones.
-Examples include North Head, Mount Victoria, Mount Eden, Mount Hobson, Mount St John, One Tree Hill, Mount Roskill, Three Kings, Mount Albert, and Mount Mangere.
+Examples include North Head, Mount Victoria, Mount Eden, Mount Hobson, Mount St John, One Tree Hill, Mount Roskill, Three Kings, Mount Albert, and Mount Māngere.
 Some produced substantial lava flows.
 For example, a lava flow from Mt St John flows through Sandringham, Morningside, Western Springs, and out to the Waitematā Harbour, forming Te Tokaroa Reef, which reaches within 500 m of Kauri Point, Birkenhead.
 Some lava flows contain caves, for example at Wiri, Three Kings, and One Tree Hill.

 Rangitoto Island is the most recent volcano, erupting around 600 years ago.
-Apart from the summit, it is composed of Pahoehoe (smooth) and ’A’a (broken) lava flows, which are still largely bare of vegetation or soil.
+Apart from the summit, it is composed of Pahoehoe (smooth) and 'A'a (broken) lava flows, which are still largely bare of vegetation or soil.
 It also has lava caves, near the track up to the summit, that are very accessible to visitors.

 While the ages of individual volcanoes in the Auckland volcanic field are somewhat uncertain, the following ages have been obtained: